Aliases for RNF7 Gene

 GeneCards Summary for RNF7 Gene

 RNF7 (Ring Finger Protein 7) is a Protein Coding gene.
-Among its related pathways are Signaling by GPCR and Disease.
-GO annotations related to this gene include copper ion binding and NEDD8 transferase activity.
+Among its related pathways are Class I MHC mediated antigen processing and presentation and Ubiquitin mediated proteolysis.
+Gene Ontology (GO) annotations related to this gene include copper ion binding and NEDD8 transferase activity.
 An important paralog of this gene is RBX1.

 UniProtKB/Swiss-Prot for RNF7 Gene

-Probable component of the SCF (SKP1-CUL1-F-box protein) E3 ubiquitin ligase complex which mediates the ubiquitination and subsequent proteasomal degradation of target proteins involved in cell cycle progression, signal transduction and transcription.
+Probable component of the SCF (SKP1-CUL1-F-box protein) E3 ubiquitin ligase complex which mediates the ubiquitination and subsequent proteasomal degradation of target proteins involved in cell cycle progression, signal transduction and transcription (PubMed:10851089).
+CRLs complexes and ARIH1 collaborate in tandem to mediate ubiquitination of target proteins, ARIH1 mediating addition of the first ubiquitin on CRLs targets (By similarity).
 Through the RING-type zinc finger, seems to recruit the E2 ubiquitination enzyme to the complex and brings it into close proximity to the substrate.
 Promotes the neddylation of CUL5 via its interaction with UBE2F.
 May play a role in protecting cells from apoptosis induced by redox agents.